 IFFIm's financing model for global health is built upon partnerships with Grantors, private investors, the World Bank, and Gavi, which is why IFFIm considers these to be the key stakeholders.
-IFFIm receives long-Report of the Trustees and Annual Financial Statements 21 term, legally binding pledges from Grantors and, with the help of the World Bank, converts these pledges into immediately available cash resources through the issuance of bonds.
+IFFIm receives long-term, legally binding pledges from Grantors and, with the help of the World Bank, converts these pledges into immediately available cash resources through the issuance of bonds.
 Money raised by IFFIm through bond issuances provides immediate funding for Gavi's immunisation programmes.

 Investors: The Board engages with bond holders as circumstances require although engagement is generally conducted through the World Bank in its capacity as IFFIm's treasury manager.
-The Board receives reports on investor engagement regularly and there is disclosure to investors through bond issuances, and the annual update of IFFIm's prospectus listed with the Luxembourg Bourse.
+The Board receives reports on investor engagement regularly and there is disclosure to investors through bond issuances, and the annual update of IFFIm's prospectus listed with the Luxembourg Stock Exchange Euro MTF.